 Northeast Alpine Start

 Those who know me know I can be a little obsessive about gear.
 I enjoy making detailed gear lists for trips sometimes weighing everything down to the ounce.
 I shared my first gear list for ski touring in Iceland this past April and most recently in a trip report for climbing Mount Shuksan in the Cascades.
-Since I have two more trip reports for the Cascades coming soon I’ve decided to give the gear list its own post that can be easily linked too without taking up so much space in the trip report.
+I’ve decided to give the gear list its own post that can be easily linked too without taking up so much space in the trip reports located at these links:

 A super lightweight and pack-able 2 person single wall tent.
 I spent 12 nights in this from car camping between climbs to dug in at 11,000 feet at Ingraham Flats on Rainier and the tent performed perfectly through-out!